 There are a variety of other natural wonders scattered around nearby as well, including a natural bridge, salt flats (which have been a site for salt production since 1511), and panoramic views of salt mountains.
 Just make sure to bring sunscreen and plenty of water.

 When planning your visit to Cabo Rojo, know that access to the salt flats and the lighthouse are closed to the public on Mondays.

 In addition to Playuela, Cabo Rojo’s other noteworthy beaches include Buyé and Combate.
 Balneario de Boquerón is one of the top beaches for families, located in the Boquerón State Forest.
 There you’ll find calm, crystalline water and an incredible tropical ambiance.
 It’s also a Blue Flag beach, a coveted award given to beaches around the world that meet strict standards of water safety and quality.

 A day of swimming and hiking can build up your appetite.
 Near Combate is Annie's Place, a very popular local spot and an ideal location to enjoy some fresh seafood and fritters.

 You can also visit Buena Vibra, a picturesque restaurant that serves everything from seafood-stuffed avocado to savory mofongo and deep-fried red snapper.
 Wash these delicious local delicacies down with mojitos prepared with natural, fresh-squeezed juices.
 In the Joyuda neighborhood, head to Bamboleio for creative seafood and cocktails paired with stunning sunset views.

-The area’s accommodations include a large portfolio of vacation rentals, including condos, beach houses, and villas, rather than the usual hotel chains.
+The accommodations in Cabo Rojo include a large portfolio of vacation rentals, including condos, beach houses, and villas, rather than the usual hotel chains.
 One of the best places to stay is the Combate Beach Resort, a quaint inn managed by a Puerto Rican family that’s just steps from Combate Beach.